 Most new home floor plan designs include an eat-in kitchen with a kitchen island or peninsula.
 Browse the plan library of any new home builder and you are likely to find that the vast majority of kitchen designs include countertop seating.
 The plans offered by Eastwood Homes are no different.
 Our homeowners love the functionality of built-in kitchen seating.
 Large kitchen islands with seating are a must-have in spacious kitchens, but even smaller spaces can make use of an eat-in peninsula space, which offers the additional seating similar to a free-standing island without the perimeter walkway requirement.

 While there is widespread consensus about the attraction of kitchen islands, there are two distinct types of kitchen islands with seating, and the right choice can cause debates during homebuying.
-So, which is better: counter-height islands or bar-height islands?
+So, which is better: kitchen counter height islands or kitchen bar height islands?
 Both options have their own advantages!

 Kitchen Counter Height

 The standard kitchen counter height is 36 inches.